readthedocs/website/content/posts/enable-beta-addons.md

 In the last year, we have been focusing ourselves on providing a better experience for authors and readers of the documentation.
-Today, we are thrilled to introduce our latest feature, designed on top of users' feedback to build a better experience for them in our platform: **Read the Docs Addons**.
+Today, we are thrilled to introduce our latest feature, designed around user feedback to build a better user experience: **Read the Docs Addons**.

 Read the Docs Addons helps authors to keep their documentation updated by focusing on the most relevant pages, while simplifying the review process --and also helps readers to navigate the documentation in a simple way,